OData/Extensions/src/Microsoft.Extensions.OData.Migration/README.md

 ![Thing](Images/FormatterFlow.png)

-Details on each of the custom deserializers can be found in the code under `Formatters/Deserialization`.
+Details on each of the custom deserializers can be found in the classes under `Formatters/Deserialization`.

 ### Response Body Translation
 Response body translation is done in a similar way to request body translation by overriding the OData V4 ASP.NET Core OutputFormatter.
 OutputFormatters